 Social Media Listening (SML) is the process of monitoring social media for specific KPIs about a given brand or product.
 This allows companies to monitor their activity and the activity of their competitors and plan their advertisement campaigns accordingly.
 The data SML tools can extract can allow brands to improve and develop their WeChat marketing strategies.
-For example, by identifying recurring positive and negative keywords, a brand can tweak a product or a PR campaign to address the issues or play on its’ strengths.
+For example, by identifying recurring positive and negative keywords, a brand can tweak a product or a PR campaign to address the issues or play on its strengths.
 They can also give detailed data on specific accounts, posts, and Mini Programs.
 Just like for WeChat CRMs, there are a myriad of SML tools to choose from and each caters to different needs.

 Depending on their needs, brands can choose different SML tools to support their marketing strategy on Tencent subsidiary

 - The importance of WeChat marketing cannot be stressed enough for businesses in China.
 With its massive user base and high engagement rate, WeChat cannot be avoided for companies wishing to advertise in China.

-- Subscription official accounts are more suited for smaller or content-based businesses while Service accounts are made for companies wishing to use the full potential of what WeChat has to offer for marketing.
+- Subscription official accounts are more suited for smaller or content-based businesses while Service accounts are made for companies eager to use the full potential of what WeChat has to offer for marketing.

 - WeChat Moments advertisement is the most popular form of WeChat advertising.
 Unlike their Western equivalents, social media advertisements on WeChat have a high engagement rate.

 - Video and livestreaming marketing are booming in the heavily digitalized Chinese economy.
-Livestreaming in particular have soared over the last few years, opening new opportunities for WeChat advertising.
+Livestreaming in particular has grown over the last few years, opening new opportunities for WeChat advertising.

 Author: Camille Gaujacq